Endrit-Selita/Linux/Introduction to the Linux File System.md

 - `cp -r "source" "destination"`
   Copies a whole folder and everything inside it to another place.

+## Combining and Appending Files

+- To combine files:
+  - `cat X.txt Y.txt > combined.txt`
+    Combines the contents of `X.txt` and `Y.txt` into a new file called `combined.txt`.
+  - `cat combined.txt` displays the combined content.
+    Whatever you put in file X and Y using `echo` will appear when you run `cat combined.txt`.

+- To add the content of one file to another:
+  - `cat X.txt >> Y.txt`
+    Adds the content of `X.txt` to the end of `Y.txt`.
+  - `cat Y.txt` shows the updated content of `Y.txt`.

 ## Searching and Information